 A compromise between the development and production environments.
 This configuration can be thought of as identical to the production environment, with a few exceptions:

 - The Debian packages are built from your local copy of the code, instead of installing the current stable release packages from https://apt.freedom.press.

 - The staging environment is configured for direct SSH access so it’s more ergonomic for developers to interact with the system during debugging.

 - The Postfix service is disabled, so OSSEC alerts will not be sent via email.

 This is a convenient environment to test how changes work across the full stack.

 You should first bring up the VM required for building the app code Debian packages on the staging machines:

 make build-debs vagrant up /staging/ vagrant ssh app-staging sudo su cd /var/www/securedrop ./manage.py add-admin pytest -v tests/

-To rebuild the local packages for the app code:
+To rebuild the local packages for the app code and update on staging: